Council Member Bio-Sketches

 John holds a doctorate from the University of Oregon (1985), where his research focused on the determinants of success in the introduction to computer science course utilizing a variety programming languages.
 He also holds a bachelor's (geography, 1982) and two master's (geography, 1983 and computer science, 1983) degrees from the University of Oregon.
 John is active in professional organizations, serving on a number of state, NWACC, and EDUCAUSE committees.
 He is married with three grown children and enjoys family time camping in northern Idaho each summer.

-John Lehman is Director of International Programs and professor of information systems and international business at the University of Alaska Fairbanks, where he is also an affiliate professor of far Eastern philosophy.
-His former positions have included Executive Director for Information Technology for the University of Alaska Statewide System, Technical Director of the University of Alaska Fairbanks Arctic Region Supercomputer Center, and acting Dean of the School of Management.
-He is also the University of Alaska representative (and head of the international collaboration subcommittee) for the Pacific Neighborhood Consortium.
+John Lehman is emeritus professor in management at the University of Alaska Fairbanks, guest professor at Tongji University College of Economics and Management (Shanghai, China) and Courtesy professor in the Center for Asian and Pacific Studies at the University of Oregon.
+He was formerly Director of International Programs and professor of information systems and international business at the University of Alaska Fairbanks, where he was also an affiliate professor of far Eastern philosophy.
+His previous positions have included Executive Director for Information Technology for the University of Alaska Statewide System, Technical Director of the University of Alaska Fairbanks Arctic Region Supercomputer Center, and acting Dean of the School of Management.
+He is also a steering committee member of the Pacific Neighborhood Consortium.

 John served on the NWACC Board and Executive Committee from 1995 to 1998.
 In 1996 he was elected NWACC Secretary/Treasurer and continues to serve as an ex officio member of the Council.
 He chairs the Finance Committee and Investment Sub-Committee and has served on the Fee Task Force.